hugeicons/angular/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+The code in this package (`@hugeicons/angular`) is licensed under the MIT License.

+This package only provides rendering utilities.
+It does not include or grant any rights to Hugeicons icon assets.
+Using Pro icon styles requires a valid Hugeicons Pro license.

+Hugeicons icon packs are licensed separately:
+- **Free icon packs**: use the license included with the specific free icon package you install.
+- **Pro icon packs (`@hugeicons-pro/*`)**: require a paid Hugeicons Pro license and are governed by the Hugeicons Pro Terms (see [Pro License](PRO-LICENSE.md).).

 ## Related

 - [@hugeicons/core-free-icons](https://www.npmjs.com/package/@hugeicons/core-free-icons) - Free icon package
 - [Hugeicons Website](https://hugeicons.com) - Browse all available icons